v112263/it-autonomos-spain/_includes/en/09_2_electronic_certificate.md

 So, when looking for a gestor, try to find one who will not require your personal key (surely there are such, but they are hard to find).
 I have heard that good gestors may have insurance for situations where they made a mistake.

-Xolo uses their own certificates for reporting and **takes responsibility** if errors were made.
-For me, this is a huge plus.
+Xolo uses their own certificates for reporting and [takes responsibility](#responsibility-in-case-of-error) if errors were made.
+For me, this is a huge advantage.